alexwu77/web_programming/day04/README.md

 Then, go to Rules and edit the timestamps so it does not expire.

-Copy paste the firebase code snippet into `src/firebase.js` .
-You can retrieve the code snippet from Settings.
+Now retrieve the firebase code snippet from Settings: `Project Overview` -> `1 app` -> The gear icon -> scroll down.
+Copy the content to a new file `src/firebase.js`.

 Then in the same file `src/firebase.js`, add: